HOW TO Create a Design Sketch of a Total Concept

 One of the very first visualizations to create as an Enterprise Architect is a Design Sketch of a Total Concept for the owner/client of a structure or project with its context/environment.

-The sketch can be part of the design assignment to help the owner/client choose what total concept for what structure has to be designed and realized.
+The sketch can be part of the design assignment to help the owner/client choose the total concept for what structure must be designed and realized.

 Also after the design assignment has been given a Design Sketch of a Total Concept (aka an architecture vision) should be always present.